boadley/bundle/README.md

 ---

+### A Note on This MVP

+This MVP is a fully functional demonstration of the core 'OpenRouter for Fiat' technology.
+The user interface has been optimized for a mobile-first experience, which is the primary target for our consumer app.

+**For the best experience, please view the live app on a mobile device or by using your browser's responsive mobile viewer.**

+---

 ## 🏆 A Multi-Track Winning Strategy

 Bundle is designed as a super-app ecosystem to address all four hackathon tracks: